-ATmega164P/324P/644P uses the same type of crystal oscillator for Low-frequency Crystal Oscillator and Timer/Counter Oscillator.
-See "Low Frequency Crystal Oscillator" on page 34 for details on the oscillator and crystal requirements.
+Atmel[®] ATmega164P/324P/644P uses the same type of crystal oscillator for low-frequency crystal oscillator and Timer/Counter oscillator.
+See Section 7.5 "Low Frequency Crystal Oscillator" on page 26 for details on the oscillator and crystal requirements.

-The device can operate its Timer/Counter2 from an external 32.768 kHz watch crystal or a external clock source.
-See "Clock Source Connections" on page 31 for details.
+The device can operate its Timer/Counter2 from an external 32.768kHz watch crystal or a external clock source.
+See Section 7.2.3 "Clock Source Connections" on page 24 for details.

-Applying an external clock source to TOSC1 can be done if EXTCLK in the ASSR Register is written to logic one.
-See "The Output Compare Register B contains an 8-bit value that is continuously compared with the counter value (TCNT2).
-A match can be used to generate an Output Compare interrupt, or to generate a waveform output on the OC2B pin." on page 157 for further description on selecting external clock as input instead of a 32.768 kHz watch crystal.
+Applying an external clock source to TOSC1 can be done if EXTCLK in the ASSR register is written to logic one.
+See Section 15.11.5 "OCR2B - Output Compare Register B" on page 131 for further description on selecting external clock as input instead of a 32.768kHz watch crystal.